RobertoRojas/build-tests/2/README.md

 ## Actions

-The path of the action definition is this:
+The path of the action definition is [this](../.github/workflows/2.yaml).

-> {repo}/.github/workflows/2.yml

 **Note:** The _upload-artifact@v3_ is not working fine with the symblinks, for that reason, I move the file and upload from the root.